 You Should Use a Virtual Private Network

 No matter how well you protect your computer and your blog, using an unprotected public network can lead to the takeover of your blog.
-The reason for this is that your account information can be easily intercepted by a hacker using a simple setup in a café or other public place.
+The reason is that your account information can be easily intercepted by a hacker using a simple setup.
 You won’t notice them, and they’ll be able to take over your blog in a matter of minutes.
-They might also be able to take your research, your readership data or other vital information not related to your blog (identity theft is a major distraction from blogging).
+They also are able to take your research, your readership data or other vital information not related to your blog.

 WordPress encourages you to use the latest version of their platform, and you should listen to them.
 While you may have passed it off before as WordPress trying to have more control over your blog, the security of your blog is actually a major component of the updates.
 Hackers find exploits, bugs, and vulnerabilities all of the time when attempting to crack WordPress open, and WordPress responds by launching these updates.
 While patching for old versions does happen, it simply isn’t as secure.